OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 (Editorss Note: how do we nreference -->  JSON RFC7159 here?
 JWT - for tehcnically dynamic use of the receipt)

 ### 4. Terminology ###
 (note: in progress)

 Terminology herein leverages  [ISO/IEC 29100:2011 "Information Technology -- Security techniques -- Privacy Framework"](http://standards.iso.org/ittf/PubliclyAvailableStandards/c045123_ISO_IEC_29100_2011.zip).

-(editors note - For refernce - shoud these  ISO reference be in Appendix ?
+(editors note - For refernce -  ISO reference be in Appendix or Reference Section at end of spec?

-(editors note: Push this  ISO reference into Apendix and/or ISO conformance profile - maping to explicit requirements in ISO)
+(editors note: ISO privacy framework should be references, but not used as source of terms as terms should be consent centric not ISO centric)

 >> ISO/IEC 29100:2011 ...provides a privacy framework which
 >>
 >> * specifies a common privacy terminology;